 Each week, an extra 20,000 people across Kenya can be reached by health workers because of Riders’ motorcycles.
 A fully mobilised health worker is able to travel further to reach more isolated areas.
 They are also able to spend double the amount of time in the communities because they don’t waste hours travelling between villages.

-Programme Director: Irene Sakura
+Programme manager: Irene Sakura

 Irene joined Riders for Health in 2010 as a business graduate with experience in project management and has been guiding the growth of our Kenya programme.